 Yes and no. There are certainly many crowdsourcing success stories.

-Perhaps the most famous example is Wikipedia, the world’s largest encyclopedia that boasts over 26 million articles created and maintained entirely by volunteers.
-Anyone can anonymously edit a Wikipedia article — therein lies both its power and its pitfalls.
-But we’ll get to that shortly.
+Perhaps the most famous example of crowdsourcing is Wikipedia, the world’s largest encyclopedia that boasts over 26 million articles created and maintained entirely by volunteers.
+Anyone can anonymously edit a Wikipedia article — therein lies both its power and its shortcomings.
+But we’ll get to that in a moment.

-NASA’s Kepler program found a way to harness the power of the crowd with a game called Planet Hunters that enables amateur astronomers to detect new planets.
-69 potential planets have been discovered from volunteers playing 3 million rounds of Planet Hunters.
+Another example is NASA’s Kepler program, which found a way to harness the power of the crowd with a game called Planet Hunters.
+It enables amateur astronomers to detect new planets, and thus far volunteers have discovered 69 potential new worlds after playing 3 million rounds of the game.

 The Dangers of Crowdsourcing